Boucerosia frerei: Conservation

 At one time Boucerosia frerei was on the IUCN list of the twelve most endangered species in the world.
 Propagation by government and private agencies in India have created a larger and more stable greenhouse population.
 A study by the Botanical Survey of India in 2010 concluded that the plant is no longer endangered—they stated in June 2010, that they would propose to the IUCN that the plant be removed from the IUCN list of endangered species.
 Groups that have propagated the plant in larger numbers include: the Botanical Survey of India (BSI, Pune); the Naoroji Godrej Centre for Plant Research (NGCPR, Shindewadi), Satara district, Maharashtra; the Botanic Garden of the National Botanical Research Institute (NBRI, Lucknow).

 The plant's natural pollinators are believed to have all gone extinct, leaving it unable to set fruit in its native habitat.
 The wild population is further threatened by overgrazing, landslides, fire, and insects.
 There are also reports that locals eat the succulent stems.
 Greenhouse plants are pollinated using ants and flies, which are attracted to a foul-smelling secretion from the flower.
 Fruit setting and germination of seeds are now common in greenhouse conditions.
 The plant is also easily propagated from cuttings.

 Uses

 Boucerosia frerei is a distinctive greenhouse plant in temperate climates, and is grown by succulent plant collectors.
-There are several hybrids between B. frerei and Caralluma species.
-B. frerei is also consumed by locals and may have medicinal properties as an antiseptic, however this is largely anecdotal.
+There are several hybrids between B. frerei and other stapeliad species.
+The stems and fresh shoots of B. frerei are eaten by locals.
+The leaves have been applied to wounds and the plant used to promote hair growth.